livekit/client-sdk-flutter/README.md

 #### Android

-On Android, you would have to define a foreground service in your AndroidManifest.xml.
+On Android, you will have to use a [media projection foreground service](https://developer.android.com/develop/background-work/services/fg-service-types#media-projection).

+In our example, we use the `flutter_background` package to handle this.
+In the app's AndroidManifest.xml file, declare the service with the appropriate types and permissions as following:

 ```xml title="AndroidManifest.xml"
 <manifest xmlns:android="http://schemas.android.com/apk/res/android">